Mary Kay Letourneau Dead at 58 After Cancer Battle - E! Online

 Mary Kay Letourneau has died at the age of 58.

-The controversial public figure, who garnered worldwide infamy in the late '90s for her relationship with her then 13-year-old student, died of stage 4 cancer.
+The public figure, who garnered worldwide infamy in the late '90s for starting an illegal relationship with her then 13-year-old student, died of stage 4 cancer.
 Letourneau's attorney confirmed news of her passing to NBC.

 Letourneau was 34-years-old when she and Vili Fualaau, a sixth grader at the time, began a sexual relationship.
 In 1997, while awaiting sentencing on second-degree rape charges of Fualaau, the former Washington school teacher gave birth to their first daughter, Audrey.

 At the time, Letourneau was ordered to spend six months in jail and stay away from Fualaau, however upon her release in 1998, authorities discovered that the pair had resumed their relationship.
-Letourneau's plea agreement was revoked and she resumed her seven-and-a-half year prison sentence.
+Letourneau's plea agreement was revoked and she served a seven-and-a-half year prison sentence.

 Ahead of their 10-year anniversary in 2015, the couple sat down with Barbara Walters for a tell-all interview with their daughters.

-When it came to discussing the origin of their relationship with Audrey and Georgia, Letourneau said, "There was never a sit-down chat: ‘Now is the time we're going to talk to our children about this, They seemed to already know because they grew up with it.
+When it came to discussing the origins of their marriage with Audrey and Georgia, Letourneau said, "There was never a sit-down chat: ‘Now is the time we're going to talk to our children about this, They seemed to already know because they grew up with it.
 There's just never been a, ‘Wow, we better explain.'"

+In the years since, Letourneau and Fualaau shied away from life in the public eye.